-- 1. Unconditional Admission to an Alternative Class A (Master's) program is required and must be approved by the Teacher Education Council.
-Requirements for admission are: ALSDE Code 290-3-3-.44(2)(a) & (b) - 2.
-A passing score in all areas (Math, Reading, and Writing) on the appropriate Praxis CORE Academic Skills Test as approved by the state of Alabama.
-(REQUIRED first 12 hours of coursework) You may register for this test at https://www.ets.org/portal/site/iserpraxis/menuitem.1b7fdbe6788d618e6c41265a7beb1509 ALSDE Code 290-3-3-.04(3)(a)2.(ii); and - 3.
-Individuals in Class B programs in early childhood education, elementary education, early childhood special education, or collaborative special education teacher (K-6 or 6-12) shall have earned at least 12 semester hours of acceptable credit, as verified on official transcripts, in each of the following areas: English language arts, mathematics, science, and social studies.
-ALSDE Code 290-3-3-.02(6)(b)1.; 290-3-3-.44(2)(a); and - 4.
-Official suitability letter from the State Department of Education documenting fingerprint clearance (REQUIRED first semester of coursework) from the ABI and FBI through an
+- 1. Unconditional admission to an Alternative Class A (Master's) program is required and must be approved by the subcommittee of the Teacher Education Council.
+Requirements for admission are listed below: ALSDE Code 290-3-3-.44(2)(a) & (b) - 2.
+Provide an official transcript from each university/college attended, earning a cumulative GPA of a 2.75 or above on the degree posted transcript from a regionally accredited university; and - 3.
+Individuals in Class B programs in early childhood education, elementary education, early childhood special education, or collaborative special education teacher (K-6 or 6-12) shall have earned at least 12 semester hours of acceptable credit (as verified on official transcripts) in each of the following areas: English language arts, mathematics, science, and social/behavioral sciences; ALSDE Code 290-3-3-.02(6)(b)1.; 290-3-3-.44(2)(a); and - 4.
+Official suitability letter from the Alabama State Department of Education documenting fingerprint clearance (REQUIRED first semester of coursework) from the ABI and FBI through an approved Alabama State Department of Education provider ALSDE Code 290-3-3-.44(2)(a) (See Fingerprint Clearance Information in this handbook); and

-- approved Alabama State Department of Education provider ALSDE Code 290-3-3-.44(2)(a) See Fingerprint Clearance Information (in this handbook); and - 5.
-Passing score (REQUIRED first 12 hours of coursework) on the appropriate Praxis II Content Knowledge Test; ALSDE Code 290-3-3-.44(2)(c)2.(ii). - 6.
-Candidates may complete no more than four (12 hours) approved program courses prior to Unconditional Admission to the Alternative Class A (Master's) Program.
+- 5. Passing score (REQUIRED during the first 12 hours of coursework) on the appropriate PRAXIS Content Test.
+ALSDE Code 290-3-3-.44(2)(c)2.(ii); and - 6.
+Candidates may complete no more than four (12 credit hours) of approved program courses prior to Unconditional Admission to the Alternative Class A (Master's) Program.

-Students who are Unconditionally Admitted to the Alternative Class A (Master's) Program will be subject to ongoing evaluation.
-Find additional State Department of Education documentation in Addendum.
+Note: Students who are unconditionally admitted to the Alternative Class A (Master's) Program will be subject to ongoing evaluation.